A Downloadable PDF Version can be found here.

 Section 1 b: The Vice Commander in each area shall preside as Chairman for their Area Caucus at the Department Convention.
 Each Area shall nominate one Department Vice Commander from among its member Districts at this caucus to be held the day before the election of officers at the Annual Department Convention.
-At such caucus each Post shall have one vote and that each currently elected (not newly elected) Post Commander cast the vote for their Post.
-In the event that the Commander is not in attendance, the Commander may appoint a member, and alternate, of their Post to be a voting representative and shall provide a letter to the Area Vice Commander prior to the beginning of the caucus, stating who is authorized to cast a vote for the Post.
-This notification may be accomplished via e-mail.
+At such caucus each Post shall have one vote and that each currently elected Post Commander cast the vote for their Post.
+In the event that the Commander is not in attendance, the Commander may appoint a member of their Post to be a voting representative and shall provide a letter to the Area Vice Commander prior to the beginning of the caucus, stating who is authorized to cast a vote for the Post.
 After two votes in the caucus if there is still a tie, the nominees will select a card from a deck of standard playing cards with the LOWEST card being declared the nominee from the Area.
-(Amended 26 June 2015).

 The names of the nominees so selected at the various caucuses shall be presented to the floor of the Convention for ratification at the normal time and place of election of Department Officers.